 In collaboration with the Sport Ireland Institute (SII), we collected the first national data on diet and oral health in Irish elite athletes.
 Despite high nutritional awareness, athletes showed a high caries burden, with snack foods and sugar-sweetened beverages identified as major contributors.
 90% of elite Irish athletes surveyed had tooth decay.

-Ongoing work includes pre-event oral health screening before major international competitions and development of an oral health guide for sports staff with SII and the National Dental Clinic.
+Ongoing work includes pre-event oral health screening before major international competitions and development of an oral health guide for sports staff with SII.

 Key publications: